ESSICS/XAOS/xaos.tools.module/README.md

 </dependency>
 ```

-To use the _ServiceProvider_ annotation the following must be added to the
+To use the various annotations the following must be added to the project's
-project's plugin list:
+plugin list:

 ```xml
 <plugin>